-Junior LEARN to ROW 2020 course
+Junior LEARN to ROW courses

-These are stand-alone one-week school holiday courses running Monday to Friday and covering all the basics of rowing including:
+They are stand-alone one-week school holiday courses running Monday to Friday and covering all the basics of rowing including:

 Introduction to the rowing stroke on the indoor rowing machine or "ergo"